djnavarro/robust-tools/README.md

   - Issues threads & pull requests on GitHub
   - The “burn it down” approach

-## Week 7: Literate programming with R markdown (and papaja)
+## Week 8: Literate programming with R markdown

   - Plain markdown
   - R markdown
   - A dash of LaTeX
   - The YAML header
-  - APA manuscripts with papaja
+  - Teaser: APA manuscripts with papaja

-## Week 8: Professional websites with blogdown
+  - Teaser: Professional websites with blogdown

-  - Blogdown as Rube Goldberg device
-  - Getting started with academic theme
-  - How to push it to GitHub pages
-  - Advice for surviving Hugo

 ## Week 9: Student presentations